rambinshtokc/DeepCompressionAnalysis/README.md

 ## Overview

 This project provides a comprehensive analysis of Variational Autoencoders (VAE) and traditional Autoencoders (AE) for image compression tasks.
-The analysis focuses on the impact of various model parameters and configurations on key performance metrics, including reconstruction quality, compression ratio, and noise robustness.
+The analysis focuses on the impact of various model parameters and configurations on key performance metrics, including reconstruction quality and noise robustness.

 ## Abstract